dkostmii/nvim-config/README.md

 Next, you might want to clone all your custom Treesitter parsers into `parsers/` dir and put queries for their languages into `queries/LANG_NAME`.

-Finally, start NeoVim and wait until Lazy finished installing plugins.
+Finally, start NeoVim and wait until Lazy finishes installing plugins.

-To customize editor theme, proceed to `lua/plugins/colorscheme`.
+To change editor theme and apply its colors to the rest of UI, proceed to `lua/plugins/colorscheme`.